An Inexact Feasible Interior Point Method for Linear Optimization with High Adaptability to Quantum Computers: Numerical Experiments

-The proposed IF-IPMs and IF-QIPMs are implemented in the Python programming language\footnote{\url{https://github.com/qcol-lu/qipm}}.
-Our implementation can be used with both classical and quantum linear system solvers.
-It employs the IBM QISKIT quantum simulator for solving linear systems.
-IBM's quantum simulator is restricted by the size of the linear system and its condition number.
-The size of the linear systems and their asymmetric nature in the IF-IPM make it impossible to use this quantum solver in our experiments (see~\cite{mohammadisiahroudi2022efficient} for further discussion).
+The size of the linear systems and their asymmetric nature in the IF-IPM make it hard to study the performance of IF-QIPM using this quantum solver in our experiments.
+In this section, we examine IR-IF-IPM with a classical inexact linear solver.
 We conducted the numerical results on a workstation with Dual Intel Xeon{\textregistered} CPU E5-2630~@ 2.20 GHz (20 cores) and 64 GB of RAM.
 We employ the random instance generator of~\cite{generator} to generate LO instances systematically and with desired parameters.
 We generated feasible LO instances in the canonical format with $m'=4$, $n'=12$, $\kappa_{A'}=4$ and $\|A'\| = \|b'\| = \|c'\| = 2$.
 We also set $\eta = 0.1$ and $\zeta= 10^{-6}$.
 Here, we assume that $\zeta$ is the desired precision of the obtained optimal solution of the canonical problem.

-Fig.~\ref{fig: eta_iter} illustrates how the noise of the linear system solver affects the number of iterations of the proposed self-dual embedding IF-IPM.
+Fig.~\ref{fig: eta_iter} illustrates how the noise of the linear system solver affects the number of iterations of the proposed SDE IF-IPM.
 The number of iterations of the algorithm increases as the error level increases.
 However, the algorithm is relatively stable with respect to $\eta$ while it is less than $0.7$.
 The number of iterations increases rapidly as the error parameter converges to $1$.

 As the IF-IPM converges to the central optimal solution, the condition number of linear systems solved at every iteration of the algorithm grows to infinity.
 The largest condition number of the OSS occurs at the last iterations of IF-IPM.
 Fig.~\ref{fig: largest condition number of the self-dual embedding IF-IPM} shows how the largest condition number of the OSS changes in the self-dual IF-IPM with respect to different parameters of the problem and the algorithm.
 Fig.~\ref{fig: min_sing_A_cond} indicates that the condition number of the OSS is almost indifferent to the smallest singular value of $A'$.
 Here, we adjust the smallest singular value of the matrix $A'$ by just changing its condition number while keeping its norm constant.
 In other words, the condition number of the OSS does not depend directly on the condition number of matrix $A'$, which is one of its submatrices.
 Conversely, the largest singular values of OSS submatrices, i.e., the $\ell_2$ norm of those submatrices, affect the OSS condition number.
 Fig.~\ref{fig: norm_A_cond} and Fig.~\ref{fig: norm_b_cond} show that the norm of matrix $A'$ and right-hand side (RHS) vector $b'$ have a direct relationship with the condition number of the OSS.
 A similar trend can be observed with vector $c'$.
 As shown in Fig.~\ref{fig: pre_cond}, the condition number of the OSS changes with rate $\frac{1}{\zeta}$.
 This observation can be explained by the relationship derived in~\eqref{eq: cond_oss dependence}.